How PR and SEO Work Together to Build Your Brand

-- the fact that both passively bring in new audiences
+- Both SEO and digital PR passively bring in new audiences

-- using SEO to quell a PR crisis
+- SEO can be used to quell a PR crisis

-- how good ol’fashioned PR work makes SEO work more valuable
+- Good old-fashioned PR work makes SEO more valuable.

 1. Strong SEO equals excellent publicity

-Research by Google found that, ‘81% of ad impressions and 66% of ad clicks occur in the absence of an associated organic result on the first page of search results.’
 In other words, paid results only see real success when nobody is out there doing SEO.
-Not a ringing endorsement.
-And in terms of reputation, the sad fact is, nobody likes paid advertising.
-A 2020 Ipsos MORI study found that ad execs were the single least trusted profession in the UK, after politicians.
-Ouch.
+Not a ringing endorsement for ads is it?
+But the sad fact is, nobody likes paid advertising.
+A 2020 Ipsos MORI study found that ad execs were the least trusted profession in the UK, behind politicians.
+Ouch!

-Think about it.
-When you search for news, the top results (and the ones you’ll click on) are from respected sites such as the BBC, The Guardian and The Telegraph, rather than conspiracy theorists like David Icke.
+When you search online for news, the top results (the ones you’ll click on) are from respected sites such as the BBC, The Guardian and The Telegraph, as opposed to satirical news sites like The Onion.

-That aura of respectability carries over to other searches: people naturally see ‘organic’ results as earned, and therefore authoritative.
+That aura of authenticity carries over to other searches.
+People naturally see ‘organic’ results as earned, and therefore authoritative.